taskworld/impure/README.md

 })
 ```

+### Entry point

-To actually run a wrapped IO object, you need to create a runner.
+To actually run a wrapped IO object, you need to create the `run` function.
 For example, here’s how one might create an application’s entry point.

 ```js